devloco/create-react-wptheme/README.md

     -   For example, if you're using host `127.0.0.1` and port `8090` as shown above, then open your browser to:
         -   https<nolink>://127.0.0.1:8090/
     -   From there you'll get the standard browser warning about self-signed certificates and get the option to add an exception.
-    -   Once you've finished adding an exception to your browser, you'll need to refresh the tab with your development theme to force a reconnect to the Browser Refresh Server
+    -   Once you've finished adding an exception to your browser, you'll need to refresh the tab with your development theme to force a reconnect to the Browser Refresh Server.

 ## Goals